-Tracy Jeanne Rosenthal is an NYC traitor to LA, who lowercase identifies as a poet, playwright, essayist, and lyricist.
-She earned a BA from Vassar College and is working on an MFA in Writing at CalArts.
+Tracy Jeanne Rosenthal is an NYC traitor to LA, who lower case identifies as a poet, playwright, essayist, and lyricist.
+She earned a BA from Vassar College and is currently working on an MFA in Writing at CalArts.
 She likes: rubbernecking American culture, contemporary critical theory, mid-century modern furniture, and her grandfather.
-Her work has been published in Work Magazine, is forthcoming in PANK Magazine, and will be presented at the 2011 &Now Festival of New Writing.
+Her work has been published in Work Magazine and performed at LATC.

 Danielle Stanard has been living in California for the past two years with her girlfriend, but they will be heading back to her home state of Minnesota in June to be closer to her family.
 She is a proud big sister, daughter, granddaughter and niece.
 She is hard at work on her MFA at Antioch University, Los Angeles, and currently works as a TA at Ashford University, an online campus.
 She is a vigilant feminist and a very serious nerd.
 Help Danielle attend the Retreat